didacpema/El_Juego_de_la_Galleta/README.md

 ## License

-- This project is under the MIT license
+- This project is under the Apache License Version 2.0
 - Special thanks to the original Cookie Clicker game for inspiration